exercism/python/concepts/function-arguments/about.md

 ## Positional Arguments

 Positional arguments are values passed to a function in the same order as the parameters which bind to them.
-Positional arguments can optionally be called by using their parameter name.
+Positional arguments can optionally be passed by using their parameter name.

 Following is an example of positional arguments being passed by position and by their parameter name: